 Although the main tool used by labor unions to increase wages and benefits is through collective bargaining, the result of union activities can be understood best through simplified economic models of the union's efforts to raise wages and benefits.
-These methods have the result of either increasing the demand for labor or by either restricting the supply of substitutable labor, such as by restricting immigration, or by promoting benefits that have, as a side benefit, the effect of restricting labor supply, such as restricting the number of hours that each worker can work or by allowing early retirement.
-In Greece, for instance, many people retired when reaching the age of 50.
+These methods increase wages and benefits either by restricting the supply of substitutable labor, such as by restricting immigration, or by promoting benefits that have, as a side benefit, the effect of restricting labor supply, such as restricting the number of hours that each worker can work or by allowing early retirement.
+In Greece, for instance, many people retire when reaching age 50.
 People in several European countries retire at 60.

 Increasing the Demand for Labor